TEMPOROMANDIBULAR JOINT (TMJ)

 TMJ as known as Temporomandibular joint is the joint between the lower jaw and the skull.
-It is due to this joint function that we are able to move the lower jaw in open-close, side to side, back and forth movements.
+TMJ disorder is due to this joint function that we are able to move the lower jaw in open-close, side to side, back and forth movements.
 Its peculiarity as compared to other joints of the body is that both joints (right and left) function simultaneously and hence when one is affected the entire lower jaw movement is affected.
 The lower jaw moves every time we swallow our saliva, while speaking, chewing, yawning and so on.
 TMJ disorder treatment has successfully taken care at Richardsons Hospital in India.

 Temporomandibular joint ankylosis is a fusion between the condylar head of the lower jaw and the skull.
 This restricts the mobility of the lower jaw and hampers all activities of the lower jaw viz. swallowing, speaking, chewing, yawning, etc. Mouth opening gets reduced and progressively increases in severity such that it ceases to open at the end.
 TMJ is also the growth centre for lower jaw and hence growth is also affected in these individuals.